Mouse Sensitivity Converter & Calculator

 • Player 3 has an in-game sens of 2 and a mouse DPI of 1600.
 Their eDPI is 3200.

 In eDPI Example 2, despite each player having a different in-game sensitivity, their eDPIs are all the same.
-This means their "true sensitivity," or the distance they have to move their mouse in game to rotate a certain amount, is the same for all players.
+This means their "effective sensitivity," or the distance they have to move their mouse in-game to rotate a certain amount, is the same for all players.

 Why Use This Mouse Sensitivity Converter

-If you've been playing one game with a particular sensitivity, you've built up muscle memory for how far you need to move your mouse in order to move your crosshair a certain distance in that game.
+If you've been playing one game with a particular sensitivity, you've built up muscle memory for how far you need to move your mouse in order to move your crosshair (rotate the game's camera) a certain distance in that game.

 By converting your sensitivity from a game you're accustomed to a new game, you're better able to carry over your aim skills to the new game.
 Using an accurate converted sens means you'll need to move your mouse the same distance in both games to move your crosshair a certain distance.